Gingold Theatrical Group

 Gingold Theatrical Group, often abbreviated as GTG, is a New York-based non-profit theatre company.
 It was founded in 2006 by American actor and director David Staller.
 Its mission is to present works that carry the humanitarian values of writer and critic George Bernard Shaw.
 It presents several series, including the annual festival Shaw New York, and the monthly series of staged readings, Project Shaw.
 Through this series, GTG became the first theatre group to present all 65 of George Bernard Shaw's plays.

 History and description

 Gingold Theatrical Group is a Manhattan-based theatre company under the Artistic Direction of David Staller, who founded the group in 2006.
 Staller believed that the English playwright and critic, George Bernard Shaw, created work that made the strongest statements on human rights.
 He named the group after his friend Hermione Gingold, together with whom he read Shaw's plays.
-Stephen Brown-Fried serves as the group's Associate Director, and Alyce Stark is the group's general manager.

 Project Shaw

 Staller began the group's work with staged readings of plays either by Shaw, his contemporaries, or those inspired by him.
 The series, Project Shaw, presents 11 staged readings a year.
 Each of these staged readings are either plays by or inspired by George Bernard Shaw.
 In 2009, Gingold Theatrical Group became the first theatre group to have produced all 65 of George Bernard Shaw's plays through Project Shaw.
 Initially held at New York's Players' Club, the performances were moved to a larger venue at New York's Symphony Space in 2014.

 On January 19, 2015, Project Shaw held its 100th performance.
 As of July 2017, 124 Project Shaw had presented 124 concert productions.